EasternMichael/FedProx-mnist/README.md

-# FedProx for MNIST: A Federated Learning Implementation
+# FedProx for MNIST: A Federated Learning Implementation in PyTorch

 This project implements the **FedProx** algorithm for federated learning on the MNIST dataset, focusing on non-IID data scenarios.
 This is a beginner-friendly project — it's also the **first full project I've written myself**, so I’ve included very detailed comments in the code.